 OSA manages “seed hubs” in five regions across the state to provide in-depth instruction on producing seed for the commercial market and maintaining the quality and integrity of varieties grown.
 These hubs also serve as equipment sharing networks and provide marketing assistance for seed producers.
 OSA manages seed cleaning equipment for California growers in each of these five regions.
-Learn more about this equipment here.
+Learn more about the equipment here.

 As part of the Northern Organic Vegetable Improvement Collaborative (NOVIC), OSA is testing dozens of new organically bred varieties of sweet corn (both open-pollinated and hybrid varieties).
 Partners include College of the Redwoods, Camp Grant Ranch, and Clover Creek Farm.

 As part of the Tomato Organic Management and Improvement (TOMI) project, OSA is managing a large breeding trial in California and are selecting for disease resistance and flavor.
 Partners include College of the Redwoods.

 Beans, tomatoes, and peppers

 As part of UC Davis’s Student Collaborative Organic Plant Breeding Education project, OSA is managing on-farm trials of tomatoes, peppers, lima beans, and common beans.
 OSA is closely engaging farmers and organic seed companies in these breeding projects.
 The goal of this project is to train graduate students in the practical skills of organic plant breeding while releasing useful varieties for organic producers.